sivakumar-kailasam/cli-guides/content/advanced-use.md

 ### Broccoli

 Ember uses Broccoli for the build process.
 Broccoli is an independent project that is similar to tools like webpack and parcel.
-Common Broccoli configurations include adding assets into the build pipeline.
-For example, if an app has content in the form of Markdown files that need to be turned into HTML during the build, a Broccoli plugin would be the way to go.
-This very app you're reading content on right now follows that architecture.
+Although many developers never need to configure Broccoli themselves, they have the option to do so.
+For example, if an app has content in the form of Markdown files that need to be turned into HTML during the build, it could be done with Broccoli.
+This very app you're reading content on right now follows that architecture, and the work was turned into a [Broccoli plugin](https://github.com/stonecircle/broccoli-static-site-json).

-Just like there are Ember community addons, there are a variety of Ember community broccoli plugins too!
+Just like there are Ember community addons, there are a variety of Broccoli plugins too!

 ### Babel